Wolfda95/MIRP_Benchmark/1_dataset_guide/README.md

 ------
 ## Anatomic Structures:
 We extracted the anatomical structures that the questions refer to using the Totalsegmentatior: https://github.com/wasserth/TotalSegmentator

+The correct answers to the relative positioning questions are obtained by comparing the centers of mass of the two structures being evaluated.

 Here is the list of all the structures (we have grouped the different vertebrae and ribs together):